BEFORE THE RACE:

 - Bring your helmet, Photo ID, AMA Card and $$ to registration.
 Please bring cash or checks, some clubs are able to take credit cards, but internet service can be an issue.

 - If are under 18, bring BOTH parents with you to the race!
 The only exception to this rule is if you have an AMA Annual Waiver.

-- Read the rider instructions.
+- Some races will have printed rider instructions.
 There will be important information like course markings, start instructions, etc.

 - Get your bike unloaded and ready to race!
 Duct tape your fender card on your front fender.

 - Take your bike to tech for inspection.

 - Take your E Gas can and drop it off in the pile, load into the trailer or bed of the truck.

 - Get your gear on and walk to the riders meeting.
 This is where to ask any questions.
 Pay attention!
 Make sure you understand where and when to start.
 Some races have waves or assigned minutes.